INNOVATION THROUGH AUTOMATION

 robot eoat picking

-End effectors, also commonly known as End-Of-Arm-Tool (EOAT), are basically the hands of a robot arm.
-These end effectors can be made up of a combination of grippers, sensors, vision systems and custom material processing tools.
-The options and interchangeability are endless with all the features currently available.
-Tool changers are another common feature of an end effector.
-These allow the robot to quickly switch out its EOAT autonomously without human intervention.
+End effectors, also commonly known as End-Of-Arm-Tool (EOAT), are the hands of a robot arm and as such a critical component that directly interacts with the environment.
+End effectors can be made up of a combination of grippers, collision sensors, force-torque sensors, vision systems and custom material processing tools.
+Additionally, tool changers are another common feature of an end effector.
+Tool changers allow the robot to quickly switch out its EOAT autonomously without operator intervention.
+The options and interchangeability are endless with all the tooling currently available.

 Types of End Effectors